samuel-lucas6/draft-lucas-bkdf/draft-lucas-bkdf.md

 Balloon has been proven sequentially memory-hard in the random-oracle model, making it resistant against sequential GPU/ASIC attacks {{BCS16}}.
 An adversary trying to save space pays a large penalty in computation time.

 Balloon also uses a password-independent memory access pattern to prevent side-channel attacks leaking information about the password {{BCS16}}.
 This property is especially relevant in cloud computing environments where multiple users can share the same physical machine.
 However, no function that uses a password-independent memory access pattern can be optimally memory-hard in the parallel setting.

+BKDF is not vulnerable to garbage-collector attacks since the internal state is overwritten {{FLLW15}}.
+However, it can be vulnerable to weak garbage-collector attacks because the key derived from the password is kept in memory throughout the algorithm.
+Even if you cache the hash function state after processing the key and zero the key, this attack is still possible.
+The only prevention is to use a pepper and zero that from memory immediately after processing it.
+With that said, the password is likely to remain in memory anyway, rendering this attack unnecessary.

 The approach to parallelism is subject to a tradeoff, namely an adversary can do sequential calls to the BalloonCore function to avoid increasing the memory usage, keeping the time-area product constant.
 This is deemed acceptable because parallelism is often not used in practice and avoiding this would complicate the design.